AlexMcComb/ski-weather-quest/README.md

 ## SkiQuest Weather App

-Weather driven app allows users to discover new ski locations and search a city or click on a ski resort icon to determine if it's a good day to go skiing based on weather conditions.
+A weather driven app allows users to discover new ski locations and search a city or click on a ski resort icon to determine if it's a good day to go skiing based on weather conditions.
 A map allows the user to visualize current temperature and precipitation levels to see how large a storm is and the amount of snowfall.

 A ski area layer was also added as a geoJSON to allow the user to discover new ski areas.

+## Built with

+The OpenWeatherMap and Nominatim reverse geocoder API, HTML, CSS, Leaflet, JavaScript, jQuery, geoJSON, and AJAX.

 ## Demo